Sysminc/Danger-And-Safe.html/README.md

 ## About

-Web based for calculate of day.
+Simple Web for calculate of day.
 Useful when your date with someone or for meeting job

-## Function
+## Function and Explan

 - Date = [00]
 - Month = [00]